MLB Rumors: Mets Have ‘Checked In’ On Craig Kimbrel As Brewers Reportedly Claim They Can’t Afford Him

 Nonetheless, according to a Mets team source who spoke to the New York newspaper Newsday, the New York NL franchise has “checked in” on Kimbrel, as well as on unsigned free agent starter Dallas Keuchel — but only to see if “prices have dropped” on the two pitchers, according to the Newsday Mets source.

-As Inquisitr reported, the Milwaukee Brewers had also been linked to Kimbrel, and when the team announced Friday, per ESPN, that reliever Corey Knebel — who saved 16 for the Brewers last season and 39 in 2017 — would miss all of 2019 due to Tommy John surgery, speculation began anew that the 2018 National League Central winners would make an effort to bring Kimbrel to Milwaukee.
+As The Inquisitr reported, the Milwaukee Brewers had also been linked to Kimbrel, and when the team announced Friday, per ESPN, that reliever Corey Knebel — who saved 16 for the Brewers last season and 39 in 2017 — would miss all of 2019 due to Tommy John surgery, speculation began anew that the 2018 National League Central winners would make an effort to bring Kimbrel to Milwaukee.

 But Milwaukee Journal Sentinel baseball columnist Tom Haudricourt drenched that rumor with cold water on Saturday.